 The Renovation Phase [2011-2013] After a decade of growing code, a major cleanup was started.
 The MonetDB 4 kernel and its XQuery components were frozen.
 This cleared the path to perform a rewrite of the complete kernel to get a leaner code base.
 In particular, the columnar approach already effective in the MonetDB 5 and SQL layers was pushed down to the kernel.
 The consequential changes created a difference in API.

-Reaching out [2013-] A separate company MonetDB Solutions has been set up to facilitate commercial use of the system in products and services by third parties.
+Reaching out [2013-] A database services company MonetDB Solutions has been established to facilitate commercial use of the system in products and services by third parties.
 Research on the platform continous as before, venturing out into various directions, such as: better support for arrays and GeoSpatial data, adaptive access to file repositories for scientific data management applications.

 We hope that many may benefit from our investments, both research, hobby and business wise.